ContionMig/TacoShack-Farmer/README.md

 - **Log ID** - Channel ID of the text channel you want the bot to send logs to
 - **Gift ID** - User ID of the user you want to auto send gifts to, its a list and it will pick randomly from the list
 - **Channel ID** - UNIQUE text channels DEDICATED to ONE BOT.
 So if you have 3 bots running, you will need 3 different channel ids
-- **Secondary Channel ID** - Channels you want the framer to send random commands to, either to level up or to make it less suspious
+- **Secondary Channel ID** - Channels you want the framer to send random commands to, either to level up or to make it less suspicious
 - **Bot ID** - The TacoShack bot's ID.
 It will read this bot's messages, so make sure its right
-- **Customer Bot ID** - The bot's ID of the customer's bot in the offical server or other whitelisted server
+- **Customer Bot ID** - The bot's ID of the customer's bot in the official server or other whitelisted server
 - **Bot Prefix** - The bot's prefix
-- **Gambling Amount** - Just for the slots command, i dont use it personally use it, so up to you.
+- **Gambling Amount** - Just for the slots command, i don't use it personally use it, so up to you.
 Its a list of numbers the bot will randomly pick

 # Global
 - **Total Bot** - Used internally